meltingscales/amethyst-algorithms-minecraft-intro-to-cs-course/course-code/amethyst-algorithms-project-2-ide-setup/README.md

-# Amethyst Algorithms Project 2: IDE Setup
+# Amethyst Algorithms Project 2: Talk about tooling

 This part of Amethyst Algorithms is just focused on IDE and tooling setup.